jgosier/SiLCC/READMENN.txt

 The corpus you want to download is: maxent_treebank_pos_tagger After downloading it quit python.

 5) Create the database.
-The scripts/schema.sql file contains the table definitions.
 If using MySQL:

 $ mysql -u root -p